Welcome to today's edition of the Rush 24-7 podcast.

 The Obama administration basically gave a blank check to Fannie Mae and Freddie Mac.

-And on Christmas Eve they decided, no, no, no, we just can't keep expanding it.
+And on Christmas Eve, they decided, no, no, no, we just can't keep expanding it.

-It's far too many zeros to write on the you can't get them into the little box where you have to write the check figure in numerals anymore.
+You can't get them into the little box where you have to write the check figure in numerals anymore.

 So we're just going to give you a blank check.

-Fill it out for whatever you like, spend what you like.
+Fill it out for whatever you like.

 Fannie Mae and Freddie Mac are emblems of what has gone wrong with American capitalism.